Vihaan-protocol/vihaan-whitepaper/README.md

 Instead of being rewarded through protocol inflation, registered Representatives receive a **discount on the Cal-PoW puzzle difficulty**.
 This economic incentive is kept separate from the consensus mechanism's logarithmic voting weight.
 The discount is directly proportional to the total linear amount of VHC delegated to the Representative, rewarding them for the trust they have earned from the community.

 * **Discount Formula:**
-    `Discount Percentage = (Representative's Linear Delegated Vote / Total Linear Delegated Vote Online) * 20%`
+    `Discount Percentage = (Representative's Linear Delegated Vote / Total Linear Delegated Vote Online) * 80%`

-*   **Maximum Discount:** The formula is capped to provide a maximum possible discount of **20%** to a single entity, even if they were to hypothetically control 100% of the vote.
+* **Hard Cap & Anti-Centralization:** The maximum discount any single representative can receive is hard-capped at **20%**.

 This model creates a balanced system.
-The logarithmic voting weight encourages decentralization at the consensus level by diminishing the power of single large entities.
-Simultaneously, the linear discount ensures that the economic incentive to run a node remains strong and directly proportional to the amount of stake entrusted to the Representative.
-A Representative with a larger delegated stake earns a larger discount, allowing them to mint VHC for a lower electricity cost and creating a profitable incentive to maintain a reliable, high-performance node.
+The logarithmic voting weight encourages decentralization at the consensus level.
+Simultaneously, the linear discount ensures the economic incentive is strong and profitable.

+A Representative with a **5% vote share** (a healthy, trusted node) earns a **4% discount** (`5% * 80% = 4%`).
+This 4% margin on a high-volume minting operation is a highly profitable incentive that easily covers the operational costs of a secure node.

+Crucially, the 20% hard cap is hit if a representative acquires **25% of the total delegated vote** (`25% * 80% = 20%`).
+This creates a powerful economic disincentive against further centralization; a representative who controls 51% of the vote receives *no additional reward* for their excess (and dangerous) vote share, making centralization unprofitable.

 ---